 123 Main Street, Tracks 1 & 2 (upstairs from the concourse)

-May 29th, 2021 & May 30th, 2021Saturday: 10:00am - 3:45pmSunday: 10:00am - 4:00pm
+September 11th, 2021 & September 12th, 2021Saturday: 10:00am - 3:45pmSunday: 10:00am - 3:45pm

 Come with us on a journey through a day in the life of a station platform and relive the sights and sounds that generations of people knew as they arrived and departed from Winnipeg’s Union Station.
 Walk among the machines that worked here and see how the railways kept passengers moving.
 Join us on the walking tour and see how trains were stocked and serviced.
 Learn about architecture designed around steam engines and heavy weight coaches.